xlladdins/xll/docs/Excel4Macros/TRACER.CLEAR.md

 **Remark**

-Returns the \#VALUE! error value if not available; for example, the selection is something other than worksheet.
+Returns the \#VALUE\! error value if not available; for example, the selection is something other than worksheet.

 **Related Function**